huntscript/PythonDataStructures/README.md

 # PythonDataStructures
 This repository is a summary of common data structures in python.
--Lists
+- Lists
-  -Empty lists
+  - Empty lists
-  -List of elements (string data type)
+  - List of elements (string data type)
-  -List of elements (numeric data types)
+  - List of elements (numeric data types)
-  -List of elements (mixed data types)
+  - List of elements (mixed data types)